 Conservation Efforts in Minnesota

-Prior to 1990, the least darter was known from 31 sites in 10 streams and 9 lakes scattered across the southern three-fourths of the state.
-Surveys from 1990-2002 added 47 sites in 9 new streams and 41 new lakes, mostly in the Otter Tail River system and the Upper Mississippi River drainage.
-A collection from Long Lake on the border of Itasca and St. Louis counties was the first record of the least darter in the Lake Superior drainage (Hatch et al. 2003).
-Surveys completed by the Minnesota County Biological Survey from 1997-2008 found new sites for this species, but also found that some historical sites had been lost in highly developed areas.
+Prior to 1990, the Least Darter was known from 31 sites in 10 streams and nine lakes scattered across the southern three-fourths of the state.
+Surveys from 1990-2002 added 47 sites in nine new streams and 41 new lakes, mostly in the Otter Tail River system and the Upper Mississippi River drainage.
+A collection from Long Lake on the border of Itasca and St. Louis counties was the first record of the Least Darter in the Lake Superior drainage (Hatch et al. 2003).
+DNR Surveys completed from 1997-2008 found new sites for this species (Schmidt and Proulx 2009), but also learned that at least one population had been lost in a highly developed area (i.e., Crystal Lake in Hennepin County).
 More thorough sampling is needed to obtain accurate population estimates.
 Additionally, the identification of specific environmental stressors is needed.
 Genetic analysis may also aid in the conservation of this rare species.
-Currently, there are no specific management plans for the least darter in Minnesota.
+Currently, there are no specific management plans for the Least Darter in Minnesota.

 Becker, G. C. 1983.
 The fishes of Wisconsin.
 University of Wisconsin Press, Madison, Wisconsin.
 1052 pp.

 Eddy, S., and J. C. Underhill.
 1974.
 Northern fishes, with special reference to the Upper Mississippi Valley.
 Third edition.
 University of Minnesota Press, Minneapolis, Minnesota.
 414 pp.

 Hatch, J. T., K. P. Schmidt, D. P. Siems, J. C. Underhill, R. A. Bellig, and R. A. Baker.
 2003.
 A new distributional checklist of Minnesota fishes, with comments on historical occurrence.
 Journal of the Minnesota Academy of Science 67:1-17.